 ** Stopping distance gets longer with less tread depth

 If you want to be certain that your tires are ready for winter driving conditions, check for the “three-peak mountain snowflake” symbol (aka the the “severe weather” symbol).
 A snowflake inside a three-peaked mountain.
 If this logo is on the sidewall of your tires, that means they have been tested and proven under the harshest winter driving conditions.
 This means your tires meet or exceed standards put in place by the U.S. Tire Manufacturers Association (USTMA) for traction in snow.

 If you deal with regular snow and ice, or it is consistently below 45 degrees where you live, winter tires are the safest bet for your vehicle even if conditions are dry.
 We recommend installing winter tires early to avoid the rush and be safe as soon as possible.

-Feel free to check out our Winter Tires FAQs page, or give one of our many store locations a call if you have any additional questions around winter tire safety.
-We are happy to help out in any way we can.
+Feel free to check out our Winter Tires FAQs page, or Stop by your local Discount Tire if you have any additional questions around winter tire safety.
+We'll get you taken care of!